Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we introduced a fast online inference algorithm for fitting mixtures of Gaussian processes that can perform online estimation of non-stationary functions.
-For further speed-up, we exploit multi-armed bandits within our inference setup to facilitate faster and better hyperparameter optimization to learn a non-stationary GP modeled as a mixture of experts.
-The capabilities of the resulting framework---fast non-stationary function inference for streaming data---are essential in many real world problems; we validated our approach on data from the health care setting, where we observe a massive number of streaming observations and highly non-stationary functions.
+In this paper, we introduced an online inference algorithm for fitting mixtures of Gaussian processes that can perform online estimation of non-stationary functions.
+We show that we can apply this mixture of GP experts in an optimization setting.
+In these bandit optimization experiments, we observe that GP-MOE finds the highest maximum value compared to the competing methods, and can generally produce better performance in terms of minimizing regret.

+For future work, we are interested in extending this method in a few different domains: First, we want to implement additional features that may improve the performance of our online method with regards to the sequential Monte Carlo sampler.
+Among these, we want to investigate incorporating retrospective sampling of the mixture assignments, $ \z $, as we only sample these indicators once when the $ i $-th observation arrives.
+Retrospective sampling could lead to better predictive performance in subsequent observations, though the additional computational cost could be prohibitive for extremely large data sets.

+Moreover, we are interested in introducing control variates in conjunction with the SMC sampler in order to reduce the variance of the Monte Carlo estimates.
+Basic Monte Carlo methods tend to exhibit high estimator variance.
+But, if we have some random variables correlated with our estimator whose expectation is known, then we can reduce the variance by a considerable amount.
+We seek to investigate these possible extensions in future work.

-Gaussian processes have enjoyed notable success in the health-care domain, for example, in predicting sepsis in hospital patients \citep{Futoma:Hariharan:Heller:2017,Futoma:2017}, and in jointly modeling patients' vital signals through multi-output GPs \citep{Cheng:2017}.
+Next, we are interested in applying our online mixture of expert approach for modeling patient vital signs in a hospital setting.
+Gaussian processes have enjoyed notable success in the health-care domain, for example, in predicting sepsis in hospital patients \cite{Futoma:Hariharan:Heller:2017,Futoma:2017}, and in jointly modeling patients' vital signals through multi-output GPs \cite{Cheng:2020}.
 In future research, we will to extend our approach to multi-output GP models, and implement kernel functions customized for health care scenarios.
 By combining fast inference with flexible modeling, these approaches will have a profound impact in real-time monitoring and decision-making in patient health.